chimwemwe007/Bookstore/README.md

 # Book Store

 Configure Redux Store and write actions and reducer for adding and removing books.
+Configure ApI to be able to use it.

 ## Getting Started